 Usually, on this day, the family will also visit a goddess’ temple and perform various rituals.
-The bride and groom’s family also perform the Haldi or Ubtan ceremony where they hold a traditional spa day to ensure that the bridge and groom look their best for the wedding.
+The bride and groom’s family also perform the Haldi or Ubtan ceremony where they hold a traditional spa day to ensure that the bride and groom look their best for the wedding.

-As night falls, all the guests join together to enjoy performances by the couple’s family and friends during the Sangeeth.
+As night falls, all the guests join together to enjoy performances by the couple’s family and friends during the Sangeeth, which translates to “sung together.”
 Here, the guests participate in dances, musical performances, and fun activities to bond and, simply put, to party.

-The big day of the Indian wedding is the second day- when the marriage actually happens.
+The big day of the Indian wedding is the second day when the marriage actually happens.
 The bride takes a turmeric shower at the beginning of the day.
 Just before the groom arrives, the bride’s family performs the gowri pooja.
-Depending on the time of the ritual, the groom will arrive and the bride’s family is to welcome him and give respects to each other.
+Depending on the time of the ritual, the groom will arrive and the bride’s family is to welcome him and give respect to each other.

 More often than not, South and North Indian Hindu weddings differ greatly; they can be much longer or even shorter, and the rituals do vary from area to area.
 One North Indian tradition is to have the bride hide the groom’s initials in her henna – the groom will have to find it before he can marry her.
 Others also walk around a fire or even exchange rings in a more Western-style wedding.